mpascha61/Pi-in-the-Sky/README.md

 ## Air cannon

-Middle opening in the pvc pipe is 3.042 inches.
+Middle opening in the larger pvc pipe is 3.042 inches, smaller pvc pipe is 2.047 inches.

 ## Risk Mitigation